 What happened to Ngā Hau E Whā in regards to this project?

-Unfortunately, it is not the right time for Ngā Hau E Whā to be involved with Rākau Roroa at this stage in their growth.
-But we are keeping the door open and hoping they will rejoin us when the time is right.
+Unfortunately, it is not the right time for Ngā Hau E Whā to be involved with Rākau Roroa at this stage.

 Will this initiative be a repeat of past work like the “Speakers Bureau”?